Experience whales in their natural habitat onboard one of our open-air, covered vessels! Enjoy great views while you ride in comfort.

 Located nearby are outhouses, change rooms, and a covered seating area.
 After your soak, enjoy your peaceful surroundings before exploring the rainforest on your way back to the boat.

-Travel in the comfort of our cabin cruiser, the Pacific Springs.
+Travel in the comfort of one of our cabin cruisers, the Pacific Springs or Eagle 44.